zensajnani/video_remove_silences/README.md

 - Python 3.9+
 - FFmpeg installed on your system
-- Google Cloud project with Speech-to-Text API enabled
+- Deepgram API key
 - Anthropic API key

 ## Note

-Make sure to keep your API keys and service account files confidential and never commit them to the repository.
+Make sure to keep your API keys confidential and never commit them to the repository.